DS-100/course-notes/index.md

 ## About the Course Notes

-This text was developed for the Fall 2023 Edition of the UC Berkeley course Data 100: Principles and Techniques of Data Science.
+This text offers supplementary resources to accompany lectures presented in the Fall 2023 Edition of the UC Berkeley course Data 100: Principles and Techniques of Data Science.

+New notes will be added each week to accompany live lectures.
+See the full calendar of lectures on the [course website](https://ds100.org/fa23/).

-As this project is in development during the Fall 2023 semester, the course notes may be in flux.
-We appreciate your understanding.
-If you spot any errors or would like to suggest any changes, please email us. <br /> <br /> **Email**: data100.instructors@berkeley.edu
+If you spot any typos or would like to suggest any changes, please email us. <br /> <br /> **Email**: data100.instructors@berkeley.edu